-The all new ioSafe Rugged Portable is a much more compact device in contrast to the SoloPro.
+The all-new ioSafe Rugged Portable is a much more compact device in contrast to the SoloPro.
 Whereas SoloPro is meant to be tethered to a desktop PC, the Rugged Portable is designed for notebooks in mind.
-Still, when compared against more typical 2.5" HDD based devices – such as the Seagate GoFlex Ultra Portable, WD My Passport Essential and others – the ioSafe Rugged Portable is a tad on the big and heavy side of the spectrum.
-To be precise, with dimensions of 5.7" x 3.9" x 1.0" and weighing in at 1 lb., the drive is a very robust portable device.
+Still, when compared against more typical 2.5″ HDD based devices – such as the Seagate GoFlex Ultra Portable, WD My Passport Essential and others – the ioSafe Rugged Portable is a tad on the big and heavy side of the spectrum.
+To be precise, with dimensions of 5.7″ x 3.9″ x 1.0″ and weighing in at 1 lb., the drive is a very robust portable device.

-The reason for its over-sized and unusually heavy weight is the fact that when ioSafe says Rugged they really mean Rugged.
+The reason for its oversized and unusually heavyweight is the fact that when ioSafe says Rugged they really mean Rugged.
 This well-engineered drive is not only meant to be used in harsh conditions, it has been tested and certified to do so.
-In fact, it meets numerous Military Specifications and is water resistant (water “proof” to ten foot for 3 days) and also shock resistant (able to survive ten foot drives).
-The aluminum version is also crush resistant to 2500 lbs. and there is also a heavier Titanium clad version good for 5000 lbs.
+In fact, it meets numerous Military Specifications and is water-resistant (water “proof” to ten-foot for 3 days) and also shock-resistant (able to survive ten-foot drives).
+The aluminum version is also crush-resistant to 2500 lbs. and there is also a heavier Titanium clad version good for 5000 lbs.
 While the Rugged Portable may be extremely durable and a tad large, its dimensions and weight are not a detriment to its intended niche.

-For this water immersion test, the drive was simply unplugged it and submerged in water for three days.
-After three days of liquid immersion, it was then then allowed to dry out before being connected to a system.
+The ioSafe Rugged Portable went through three different durability tests: water immersion; fire; and blunt force.
+For this water immersion test, the drive was simply unplugged and submerged in water for three days.
+After three days of liquid immersion, it was then allowed to dry out before being connected to a system.

 After its prolonged dunk, the ioSafe Rugged Portable seemed no worse for the wear.
 The USB 3.0 port was wet, so before plugging it in I did dry it out before use by the simple expedient of placing it in a bowl of rice for 24hours.
 After this, I simply plugged in its USB 3.0 cable and plugged it into our testbed.
 It fired up as if nothing had happened.
 This alone makes this device more durable than the SoloPro which died from a similar test.